JDKDigital/productive-bees-docs/docs/_build/html/_sources/basics/dp_recipes_conversion.rst.txt

 Conditions
 ==========

 Optional.
 Typically used as a check for a mod being loaded / available.
+Conditions should match that of the bees used.

 .. code-block:: javascript